 Conclusion: The Best Synthetic Material for Your Socks

 For most applications, polyester-based blends offer the best combination of performance, durability, and value.
-The ideal blend depends on your specific use case:
+The better choice still depends on how the sock will be worn and sold:

 - General athletic use: Polyester-dominant blends (60-70%)